Deploy Google Cloud Dataflow Jobs

 The gcp:dataflow/job:Job resource, part of the Pulumi GCP provider, launches and manages Dataflow jobs that execute Apache Beam pipelines on Google Compute Engine.
 This guide focuses on three capabilities: template-based deployment, Streaming Engine configuration, and job lifecycle management.

-Dataflow jobs require pre-built templates stored in GCS, temporary storage buckets for intermediate data, and may reference Pub/Sub topics or subscriptions for streaming workloads.
+Dataflow jobs require pre-built templates stored in GCS, temporary storage buckets for intermediate data, and may reference Pub/Sub topics or VPC networks.
 The examples are intentionally small.
-Combine them with your own templates, storage infrastructure, and data sources.
+Combine them with your own pipeline templates, networking, and monitoring configuration.

 Launch a batch job from a template